Mutual Fund Terms

-They are the employees of the asset management company for managing the investment in the schemes with the help of his team has a number of research analyst and fund managers.
+They are the employees of the asset management company for managing the investment in the schemes with the help of his team has a number of research analysts and fund managers.

-It is a process by which any business verify and identify its customers or its clients.
+It is a process by which any business verify and identifies its customers or its clients.

 Net asset value [NAV] is the total asset value per unit of mutual fund and the value at which the investor enters or exits in the mutual fund.

 It is calculated by the end of the day.

 It’s the amount charged on the investment when the investor redeems the units of a mutual fund.